 Have You Been Served a Federal Search Warrant?
 Here’s What You Need to Know

-What Is a Federal Search Warrant?
+What Is a Federal Search and Seizure Warrant?

 In a criminal investigation, an agency may ask a federal magistrate judge to sign a search warrant, allowing them to look through the person’s property.
 In order to gain entry to the premises, the agents must have an affidavit that outlines how the crime was committed, what evidence they have, and what they want to search (person, property, and/or vehicle).

 The person’s property will be subject to search if the facts of the case support the beliefs of the agency.
-The law enforcement agency seeking the search warrant simply needs the signature of a federal judge.
+The law enforcement agency seeking the search and seizure warrant simply needs the signature of a federal judge.
 With this signature, they then have the authority to perform a search or seizure on the property they believe to contain evidence of a crime.

 Both state governments and federal governments can issue search warrants.
 You may wonder how a federally-issued warrant differs from a state-issued warrant.
 For one, when these warrants are issued is different.
 When you are accused of violating federal law, the court shall issue a federal warrant.
 States, on the other hand, might issue a warrant when you are accused of violating a law or possessing property that was involved in a crime in the state where you reside.